 Is the design lacking professionalism?
 Are you failing in your search rankings?
 Is your site mobile friendly?
 A new well-developed website can help you fix these issues.
 A complete overhaul is a great opportunity to include new functionality.
 Make sure you choose great images, images that show off your talents along with video let's not forget the importance of video.
 A redesign gives you the chance to add better content, better navigation, and strategically placed conversion opportunities.

 The Right Time

-There isn't a specific number on how long you should go between website redesigns and overhauls.
-As outlined, there are many elements that go into the decision.
-Some sites can look fresh for years while others can look dated in six months.
-For me though, I would recommend a good redesign every two, mostly this is due to the constant changes in your web industry, along with changes in design and technology.
+There isn't a specific number on how long you should go between website redesigns and complete overhauls.
+Some sites can look fresh for years while others can appear dated in six months.
+For me though, I would suggest a complete redesign every two years, mostly this is more down to the constant changes in your industry, along with changes in web design technology

-Strive to continually improve your website between redesigns so that task isn’t so monumental perhaps, also, more importantly, you don’t fall behind your competition.
+Continually push to improve your website content between redesigns so keeping on top of things isn't overly daunting, also, more importantly, you don’t fall prey to your competition.
 Once you have that relaunch under your belt, be sure to celebrate!

 How long has it been since your last website redesign?Get in touch with Hart Designtoday and our expertweb design Aucklandteam will be eager to help you create landing pages that will boost your conversion rates to no end.